 - Prevent psychological harm

 - Additional resources

 Toolkit - mobile friendly version (PDF, 6.99 MB).

 A mentally healthy workplace is one that:

-- promotes positive practices that support mental health
+- promotes workplace practices that support positive mental health

 - is free of stigma and discrimination